 What is the Best Flooring for Dogs

-With the improper type of floor, some canines may cause more substantial, structural damage that isn’t simply cosmetic.
+With the improper type of floor, some canines may cause more substantial, structural damage that isn’t merely cosmetic.
 A more hefty dog that has long nails is more likely to cause irreparable damage to your floor.

 For once and for all, we’ll answer the question on all dog owners’ minds: what is the best flooring for dogs?

-Don’t worry, we’ll provide a variety of options!
+Don’t worry; we’ll provide a variety of options!

 Some experts warn against having hardwood floors with dogs, but the truth is that not all hardwoods are the same.

 The general rule is that the harder the wood, the more resilient it will be against damage.

 Some options that you may want to consider oak, mahogany, maple, cherry, and bamboo.

 Avoid softwoods such as pine, chestnut, fir, and hemlock.
 Thankfully, for those of us who are utterly uninformed about a given wood’s firmness, there is the Janka hardness test, which provides its strength.

 Remember two numbers: 850 and 1,250.
 Anything less than 850 on the scale is a softwood, while anything over 1,250 is a hardwood.